prince-kumar-ds/prince-kumar-ds/README.md

 ### 🧠 About Me

-🎓 Data Science undergraduate with a strong interest in Artificial Intelligence and Natural Language Processing (NLP)
+🎓 BCA undergraduate with a strong interest in Artificial Intelligence and Natural Language Processing (NLP)

 🐍 Proficient in Python for text preprocessing, feature engineering, and end-to-end ML pipelines